Sasser99/DIYFAN_V1/README.md

 ![Alt-Text](img/Assembly3.png)

 The goal was, among other things, to develop a modular system.
 To achieve this, the three assemblies can be combined in various **configurations**.
-They are connected using **mechanical connectors** and standard **Ethernet cables**, which transmit both the power supply and the PWM signal.
+They are connected using **mechanical connectors** and standard **Ethernet cables**.
+The Ethernet cables transmit both the power supply and the PWM signal.
 Below are the setups demonstrated in the YouTube video:

 **Full Build (with 3/5 Fans)**